kastenhq/k10-openshift-lab/lab2_k10_configure/index.md

   >
   > This is a lab environment.
 In production, exporting your backups to the same storage as what you're trying to protect would really defeat the purpose - don't you think?

-1. Retrive the URL of the Kasten instance by navigating to Networing > Routes in the OpenShift console
+1. Find the URL of the Kasten instance by navigating to Networing > Routes in the OpenShift console.
+Click the Location URL
     ![Kasten Route](./assets/images/kasten_route.png)
     *Ensure you have the kasten-io project selected*